 Practical Example: TypeScript + React

 Imagine a dashboard that receives user profiles from two services with different response shapes.
-Without an adapter, your components would be littered with conditional logic.
+Without an adapter, components become littered with conditional logic.

 Incompatible API shapes